jxnblk/paths/README.md

 Paths is an SVG [path element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path) editor intended to demonstrate the path syntax in an interactive interface.
+Compared to other SVG elements, the path command syntax can look intimidating.
+This app is intended to help users understand how the commands work and how to get started with coding and manipulating paths.

-### Caveats
+#### Caveats

-This is only a demonstration app and is not intended to be a robust drawing application.
+This is only a demonstration app and is **not** intended to be a robust drawing application.
 Since this relies heavily on mouse events, the application does not work well on mobile touchscreen devices

 ## SVG Path Commands